HuttonLandSystems/tutorials/Connecting_to_gruffalo_for_climate_data_instructions.md

 ### [Interactive Jobs](https://help.cropdiversity.ac.uk/slurm-overview.html#interactive-jobs)

 For small extractive jobs or quick calculations, you can begin an interactive session using Slurm with the command ```srsh```.
 This starts a remote shell on a compute node with a default 1.5 GB and 1 CPU alocated to you (although you can alter these defaults if need be).
 You'll see that your home directory is no longer @gruffalo but at @n19-192-crossbones (e.g.).
+Keyword ```exit``` will stop your interactive session.

 ### [Batch Jobs](https://help.cropdiversity.ac.uk/slurm-overview.html#batch-jobs)